iterative/dvc.org/content/docs/user-guide/how-to/troubleshooting.md

-# Troubleshooting
+# Troubleshooting Common DVC Issues

-Here we provide help for some of the problems that DVC user might stumble upon.
+Here we provide help for some of the problems that DVC user might stumble upon, based on frequent support questions (FAQ).

 <!--
 This file uses a special engine feature for the following headers, so that a